-For a full sensory immersion in Herefordshire’s sparky towns, postcard-pretty villages and rural splendour, park up the car and lace up your boots for a multi-day walk.
+For a full sensory immersion in Herefordshire’s sparky towns, postcard-pretty villages and rural splendour, lace up your boots for a multi-day walk.
 As your feet find the rhythm of the countryside, you’ll become attuned to the sights, sounds, smells, tastes and textures that make this county unique.
 No fewer than eight long-distance trails run at least partly through the region, ranging from the modest 30-mile Mortimer Trail – a perfect introduction to multi-day hiking for novices – to the 154-mile Herefordshire Trail, which jinks and snakes around the county to complete a full circuit, joining the dots between five key market towns.

 Of course, you don’t need to tackle a whole trail in one go – many walkers enjoy covering a day or two at a time, returning to complete the route in several stages.
 But if you want a really big adventure, a long-distance trail provides an accessible entry point, with waymarked trails and ample facilities en route.